pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

             service_consumer "Consumer" 	// Define the service consumer by name has_pact_with "Alice Service"   	// Define the service provider that it has a pact with port 1234						// The port number for the service.
 It is optional

-            upon_receiving('a retrieve Mallory request') // upon_receiving starts a new interaction with(method: 'get', path: '/mallory')		// define the request, a GET request to '/mallory' will_respond_with(						// define the response we want returned
+            given('there is some good mallory') // defines a provider state.
+It is optional. upon_receiving('a retrieve Mallory request') // upon_receiving starts a new interaction with(method: 'get', path: '/mallory')		// define the request, a GET request to '/mallory' will_respond_with(						// define the response we want returned